csp-platform/Compare/readme.md

 ##  Overview

-<p>This project compares results from LEMSS Analyzer experiments, focusing on trends in diversity, convergence, ranking stability, and winner properties.
+<p>This project compares results from CSP Analyzer experiments, focusing on trends in diversity, convergence, ranking stability, and winner properties.
 It streamlines cross-experiment analysis with advanced visualizations, statistical comparisons, and detailed reports.</p>
 ---

 ##  Features

 1. **Experiment Data Integration**
-   Facilitates the import of outputs from the LEMSS Analyzer project, including metrics, graphs, and analysis results.
+   Facilitates the import of outputs from the CSP Analyzer project, including metrics, graphs, and analysis results.
 Automatically organizes data by experiment for streamlined comparison.

 2. **Graph Comparison and Overlay**
    Enables side-by-side and overlaid visualization of key graphs from different experiments.
 Supports interactive exploration of trends, allowing direct comparison of competition diversity, convergence, and other metrics.